-Tonya Harding Already Feels Like a Winner Ahead Of ‘Dancing With The Stars’ Finale
+Tonya Harding Already Feels Like A Winner Ahead Of ‘Dancing With The Stars’ Finale

 “I think America has proven that they love me and they wanted to know what happened and now they know,” Harding said, according to Fox News. “[I’m] feeling like America has opened their arms to me and understands me better now and so, I’m just another person.
 I’ve been knocked down and now I’ve been picked back up and because of America voting for us, we made it to the finals.”

 Tonya Harding beat out seven other world-class athletes to make it to the Dancing With the Stars: Athletes finals.
-In addition to the semi-finalists, the four-week mini-season also featured MLB player Johnny Damon, Notre Dame basketball player Arike Ogunbowale snowboarder Jamie Anderson and retired NBA legend Kareem Abdul-Jabbar.
+In addition to the semi-finalists, the four-week mini-season also featured MLB player Johnny Damon, Notre Dame basketball player Arike Ogunbowale, snowboarder Jamie Anderson, and retired NBA legend Kareem Abdul-Jabbar.

 Tonya Harding and Sasha Farber will dance the Viennese Waltz during the show’s season finale.